developerinshafa/Handloom-web-app/README.md

 3. Search and filter items:
    image, peice, description
 4. View the product details
 5. Add items to cart:
    1. update quantity / remove item
-   2. view selected products
-   3. Add items to a temporary session-based cart.
+   2. Add items to a temporary session-based cart.

 ## 📝 Registered/Login User
  A registered user who logs into the system.